Who does NHPHP serve?

 If I go to NHPHP, will the licensing board know?

-No. NHPHP is an independent agency of the State of New Hampshire Office of Professional Licensure and Certification – the governing body of the NH Board of Medicine, NH Board of Dental Examiners, NH Board of Pharmacy, NH Board of Nursing and the NH Board of Veterinary Medicine.
+No. NHPHP is an independent agency of the State of New Hampshire Office of Professional Licensure and Certification – the governing body of the NH Board of Chiropractic Examiners, NH Board of Dental Examiners, NH Board of Licensed Dieticians, NH Board of Licensing for Alcohol and Other Drug Use Professionals, NH Board of Medicine, NH Board of Mental Health Practice, NH Board of Midwifery Council, NH Board of Nursing, NH Board of Optometry, NH Board of Pharmacy, NH Board of Podiatry, NH Board of Psychologistsand the NH Board of Veterinary Medicine.
 The cases that are known to the licensing boards are primarily referred by a licensing board to NHPHP for evaluation.
 Even in situations in which the licensing board is involved and NHPHP must send a report to the licensing board, NHPHP furnishes only information that is necessary for the licensing board to carry out its mission and function.
 NHPHP receives referrals from a wide variety of referral sources and the licensing boards mentioned above are one of those sources.

 NHPHP’s policies and operating procedures regarding confidentiality are based on state and federal laws.
 In order for any information to be released, the participant must sign a consent form.
 As with any organization or provider of mental health related services, state and federal law require NHPHPto take the necessary steps to ensure safety.
 That is, if an individual presents a danger to self or others, breaking confidentiality may be necessary and in some cases, considered mandatory by law.

 What is the cost?

 NHPHP is a nonprofit independent organization.
-NHPHP’s services are free to New Hampshire licensed physicians, PAs, dentists, pharmacists, nurse licensees and veterinarians.
+NHPHP’s services are free to New Hampshire licensed chiropractors, dentists, dieticians, licensed alcohol and drug counselors, mental health practitioners, midwives, nurse licensees, optometrists, pharmacists, physicians, physician assistants, podiatrists, psychologists and veterinarians.
 Participants are responsible for costs of any additional evaluations, treatment, and drug testing if applicable.

 How do I verify a client's participation with NHPHP?